laaanchic/LAVI/README.md

 ## How to use
 Download the functions, and add the folder containing them to your Matlab path.
-The main functions to compute LAVI and ABBA are Prepare_LAVI.m and ABBA.m .
+The main functions to compute LAVI and ABBA are Prepare_LAVI.m and ABBA.m.
 Both functions contain help sections explaining their inuputs and outputs.
-For quick implenetation of the main functionalities of LAVI and ABBA, use LAVI_main.m .
+For quick implenetation of the main functionalities of LAVI and ABBA, use LAVI_main.m.
 For an annotated, step-by-step, and detailed description of how to use LAVI and ABBA, see the script LAVI_walk_through.m (or live script LAVI_walk_through.mlx)

 ## References